codeonlyjs/website/content/guide/templateIf.md

 ## Update Semantics

-When a template's DOM tree is updated any conditional blocks are re-evaluated by calling their condition callbacks.
+When a template's DOM tree is updated any conditional directives are re-evaluated by calling their condition callbacks.
 This is done in order from the first `if` directive through any `elseif` directives and to the last `else` directive (if present).